 You honor your humanness when you show yourself mercy, tolerance, patience and empathy.

-You may think the only way to motivate yourself to change and 'do better' is to criticize yourself.
+You may think the only way to motivate yourself to change and do better is to criticize yourself.
 Not so.
 That is not how to love yourself.
 Actually, in the long run, just the opposite is true.
 Compassion is nurturing and constructive.
+It feels the pain of another and takes action to make things better.
+Do this for yourself as well.
 Criticism is destructive and stressful.
 Let it go.

 Studies show that people who are compassionate with themselves suffer less from stress, pain, anxiety, eating disorders, and depression.
 They are more motivated to exercise and look after their health.